jace-ys/tusk/README.md

   watch list  Display all watched tasks on your to-do list

 Flags:
-  -h, --help      help for taskar
+  -h, --help      help for tusk
-      --version   version for taskar
+      --version   version for tusk

-Use "taskar [command] --help" for more information about a command.
+Use "tusk [command] --help" for more information about a command.
 ```

 ## Custom Zsh Prompt

-A sample [.zshrc](https://github.com/jace-ys/taskar/blob/master/zsh/powerlevel9k/.zshrc) file for the [powerlevel9k](https://github.com/bhilburn/powerlevel9k) zsh theme has been included.
+A sample [.zshrc](https://github.com/jace-ys/tusk-cli/blob/master/zsh/powerlevel9k/.zshrc) file for the [powerlevel9k](https://github.com/bhilburn/powerlevel9k) zsh theme has been included.

-Once Taskar is installed, add the following lines to your .zshrc file to add a custom prompt to your terminal:
+Once Tusk is installed, add the following lines to your .zshrc file to add a custom prompt to your terminal:

 ```
 POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS=(tasks)

 # tasks
-POWERLEVEL9K_CUSTOM_TASKS="prompt_taskar"
+POWERLEVEL9K_CUSTOM_TASKS="prompt_tusk"
 POWERLEVEL9K_CUSTOM_TASKS_FOREGROUND="045"
 POWERLEVEL9K_CUSTOM_TASKS_BACKGROUND="none"

 # custom prompt that displays the number of watched tasks / total number of tasks
 # eg. 3/5 task(s)
-prompt_taskar() {
+prompt_tusk() {
-  if ! [ -x "$(command -v taskar)" ]; then
+  if ! [ -x "$(command -v tusk)" ]; then
     exit 1
   else
-    watch=$(taskar watch count)
+    watch=$(tusk watch count)
-    tasks=$(taskar list count)
+    tasks=$(tusk list count)
     if [[ $watch =~ ^[0-9]+$ ]] && [[ $tasks =~ ^[0-9]+$ ]] ; then
       echo -e "$watch/$tasks task(s) \uf5c0"
     fi